svetlyak40wt/dev.svetlyak/content/posts/bash-meme.md

 Tags: bash, fun
 Category: texts
 Lang: en
-Description: A fun contest — to implementat a basic program in any language.
+Description: A fun contest — to implement a basic program in any language.

-Today, Eric Florenzano starts [a funny contests][list].
-He suggest the idea for new blogging game.
+Today, Eric Florenzano started [a funny contest][list].
+He suggested the idea for new blogging game.

 Rules are quite simple: